How Far Back Does a Criminal Background Check Go? Arrests, Charges

 ** Kentucky only allows arrests and charges to be reported if they resulted in a conviction.

-What Are 10 Year Background Check States?
+What Are 10-Year Background Check States?
 Criminal History Law

 When trying to figure out how far back a criminal background check goes, many individuals will see the term 10-year background check states.
 These 10-year states are a little bit misunderstood.
-There are technically no states that have a 10 year limit on a background check.
+There are technically no states that have a 10-year limit on a background check.
 Every state either allows for background checks to go back 7 years or for them to go back indefinitely.

-Where the term 10-year background check comes in is for the exceptions that apply to the 7-year states.
+Where the term 10-year background check comes in for the exceptions that apply to the 7-year states.
 Each state that follows the 7-year rule will have specific exceptions that allow for background checks to go back to 10 years if the job meets certain criteria.
 In almost all the states the most common exception is the annual salary of the job.

 Most often this number is $75,000 so jobs that are in seven-year states can look at criminal history information on applicants for up to 10 years if the salary is over this threshold.
 Some states, such as Washington, allow for 10-year background checks for jobs that make as little as $20,000 per year.